Details for Luke-Acts

 - Narrative world and placing characters within the story

-- Exegesis of individual texts utilizing a redemptive movement hermeneutic
+- Exegesis of individual texts utilising a redemptive movement hermeneutic

 - Application to ministry